sandstranger/systemshock/README.md

 - `MOUSE1` to inspect objects
 - `MOUSE1`x2 to use/pickup objects
-- `c` to use/put object into inventory
+- `C` to use/put object into inventory

 ## MFD (Multifunctional Display)